alexrootes/mvc-docs/readme.md

 # A simple documentation system for ASP.NET MVC

-mvc-doc is an attempt to build a simple to version, edit and deploy documentation system for the ASP.NET MVC framework.
+mvc-docs is a work in progress attempt to build a simple to version, edit and deploy documentation system for the ASP.NET MVC framework.

 ## Features